KevCui/twistmoe-dl/README.md

 ### What to know when the new episode of your favorite anime will be released?

 Check out this script [tvdb-cli](https://github.com/KevCui/tvdb-cli)

-## Disclaimer

-The purpose of this script is to download anime episodes in order to watch them later in case when Internet is not available.
-Please do NOT copy or distribute downloaded anime episodes to any third party.
-Watch them and delete them afterwards.
-Please use this script at your own responsibility.

 ---